Titans Player Roster | Tennessee Titans - TitansOnline.com

 PRO: The Titans used the second overall pick in the 2015 NFL Draft on Oregon quarterback Marcus Mariota.
-In his first three NFL seasons, Mariota passed for 9,476 yards and 58 touchdowns, while rushing for 913 yards and nine more scores.
+In his first four NFL seasons, Mariota passed for 12,004 yards and 69 touchdowns, while rushing for 1,270 yards and 11 more scores.
 His 93.8 passer rating in his first two seasons ranked sixth in NFL history for a player’s first two NFL campaigns, trailing only Kurt Warner (107.9), Dan Marino (104.5), Nick Foles (101.0), Russell Wilson (100.6) and Ben Roethlisberger (98.3).
 As a rookie, the 6-foot-4-inch, 222-pound signal caller validated his draft selection by posting the third-highest passer rating in franchise history (91.5) and the fifth-highest rookie completion percentage in NFL history (62.2).
 He was the first player in franchise history to open his rookie season in Week 1 as the starting quarterback.
 He became the second rookie quarterback in NFL history (Peyton Manning) to complete three touchdown passes in four different games and the only NFL rookie to record two games with four touchdown passes and no interceptions.
 Mariota was the fifth Heisman Trophy winner to be drafted by the Oilers/Titans (Derrick Henry became the sixth in 2016), joining Billy Cannon, Earl Campbell, Mike Rozier and Eddie George.

 • In 2017, Mariota led the Titans to their first playoff berth in nine years and their first postseason victory since January 2004.
 He completed 281 of 453 passes for 3,232 yards with 13 touchdowns and tied a career-high with 60 rushes for 312 yards with a career-best five rushing touchdowns.
 He engineered five game-winning drives, including four in the regular season and one in the postseason.